gawati/gawati-docs/docs/source/development/installationsystem.rst

   options=demooption
   postinstall=postdemo

-This installer is made for demonstartion purposes.
+This installer is made for demonstration purposes.
 It does not execute any installation task.
 The instance of this installation is called *demo*.
 If You run multiple installations with the same installer, each one must have a different, unique instance name as its header.
-This name will be used as the service / daemon name if installed as such.
+This name will also be used as the service / daemon name if installed as such.

 type